GAUTHAMPSANKAR/PX4-ROS2-hailo-payload-drop/README.md

 # PX4 · ROS2 · Hailo — Vision-Assisted Payload Drop

 **Vision-assisted autonomous payload delivery for PX4.**
 PX4 executes a pre-planned search mission while a Raspberry Pi 5 (with a Hailo-8L accelerator) runs a YOLOv8s-based perception pipeline.
-When the white cylindrical target is detected the stack interrupts the mission, aligns the vehicle using OFFBOARD velocity control, descends to a configured drop altitude, triggers the payload release, and then returns or resumes the mission.
+When the required target is detected the stack interrupts the mission, aligns the vehicle using OFFBOARD velocity control, descends to a configured drop altitude, triggers the payload release, and then returns or resumes the mission.

 <p align="center">
   <img src="docs/images/hil_demo.gif" alt="Simulation demo" width="800">